Sign In / Sign Out

 The course was first taught by Dr. Kevin Wright.
 For any general questions about Inside-Out at ASU, please contact Dr. Wright (email@example.com)

 To be considered for the course, students are required to fill out an application.
-For Fall 2018, students who make the short list of applicants will then complete a brief interview with Dr. Wright, who is responsible for selecting the final roster of students for the course.
-Class size is very limited, so if you have questions about the Fall 2018 course, please contact Dr. Wright (email@example.com).
+Students who make the short list of applicants will then complete a brief interview with Dr. Wright, who is responsible for selecting the final roster of students for the course.
+Class size is very limited, so if you have questions about the, please contact Dr. Wright (firstname.lastname@example.org).
+Please note that the next IO course offered by CRJ will take place in the fall of 2019.
+More information about applying for the fall 2019 course will be available in the spring.

 CRJ 317 Inside-Out Prison Exchange Program (3 credits)